July 9, 2025

 Gospel

-and curing every disease and illness.
+and to cure every disease and every illness.

-Optional Memorial of Saint Augustine Zhao Rong, priest, and companions, martyrs
+Optional Memorial of Saint Augustine Zhao Rong, Priest, and Companions, Martyrs

 Below are the readings suggested for today's Memorial.
 However, readings for the Memorial may also be taken from the Common of Martyrs (#713-718).